Services and Location

 St John

 You and your friends and family are warmly invited to all our (mainly) English-language Divine Liturgy and other services.
 We are a small group of faithful and new faces are always very welcome.
-Our parish priest Fr Spyridon Bailey typically visits us once a month (see below for upcoming dates) to hear confessions and celebrate the Divine Liturgy as well as carrying out other priestly duties as and when required such as baptisms, house blessings and visiting the sick.
+Our parish priest Fr Justin Venn typically visits us once a month (typically the second weekend of each month – see below for upcoming dates) to hear confessions and celebrate the Divine Liturgy as well as carrying out other priestly duties as and when required such as baptisms, house blessings and visiting the sick.

 Unless otherwise stated, all our services are in English.
 There may very occasionally be Slavonic, Greek, Romanian, Irish, Latin, German, Arabic, Spanish or other languages used – for example for the “Lord have Mercy” prayer.
 This does not interfere with the understanding of the prayers for English speakers but may help people of those language backgrounds to feel more at home.

-Lay-led Readers’ Services on Saturdays at 10:30 am.
+Readers’ Services on Saturdays (when there is no Divine Liturgy) at 10:30 am.
 All welcome.
-This is our main service when we do not have a priest, usually sung by our little choir and followed by teas/coffees and parish fellowship.
+This is our main service when we do not have a priest, sung by our choir and followed by teas/coffees and parish fellowship.

 AKATHISTS – RECORDED AT OUR FORMER PREMISES